xmusphlkg/CNIDS/Report/history/2023 July/Typhoid fever and paratyphoid fever.md

 Seasonal Patterns:
-Based on the provided data, a clear seasonal pattern emerges in the number of cases of Typhoid fever and paratyphoid fever in mainland China.
+Based on the provided data, a clear seasonal pattern emerges in the number of cases of Typhoid fever and paratyphoid fever in Chinese mainland.
 The number of cases is higher during the summer months, specifically from June to August, and lower during the winter months, specifically from December to February.

 Peak and Trough Periods:
 Both Typhoid fever and paratyphoid fever cases peak during the summer months, specifically in July and August, when the number of cases is at its highest.
 Conversely, the lowest number of cases, known as trough periods, occur during the winter months, particularly in December and January.